QB Derek Carr Gets Emotional After Raiders' Latest Crushing Loss

 After the teams traded punts, Indy went back ahead on a 35-yard touchdown pass from Matt Ryan to Parris Campbell.

 Las Vegas' potential game-winning drive stalled out in the red zone.
-On a fourth-and-7 from Indy's 16-yard line with less than a minute left, Carr's pass intended for Adams fell incomplete to drop the Raiders to 2-7.
+On a fourth-and-7 from Indy's 16-yard line with less than a minute left, Carr's pass intended for Adams in the end zone fell incomplete to drop the Raiders to 2-7.

 With the defeat, the Raiders have now lost three games in which they held a fourth-quarter lead.
 Six of their seven losses have come by one score.